 No, it's not cream of wheat, much to my dismay!
 This is a special and extremely rare unrefined sake made with sake mash.
 It's not for sale anywhere, it is is made by the monks of the Hachiman Shrine in the village and they make a limited number of casks for personal consumption and ceremonial reasons.
 It's so thick and creamy that bits of rice are still floating in it!
 At about 30 proof it is surprising sweet and goes down like a sake-milkshake!

 The famous architectural legacy of this mountainous area is the gassho-style farmhouses.
 These houses are known for their tall, steeply-sloped thatched gable roof with an angle of about 60 degrees.
 This roof shape, which looks like one's hands put together with the palms facing inward, is the origin of the name of the architectural style, "Gassho", which means to join one's hands in prayer.
 As it snows heavily in winter in this region, this steeply-sloped roof helps the snow to slip off and prevents the house from being crushed.
 And the whole house is held together with pegs, grooves, and ropes - no nails!
 They would rust with all the moisture from snow and rain.
+The entrance to the Hachiman Shrine was a beautiful sight set amongst the ancient cedar trees.

 The alpine forest ensured that the breeze actually smelled like pine needles!